wombatlabs/mcp-omnisearch/plan.md

 Next Steps:

-1. Debug Firecrawl tools API integration

-   - ✅ Firecrawl API key added to environment configuration
-   - ✅ All tools implemented following the established ProcessingProvider pattern
-   - ✅ Comprehensive error handling and retry logic added
-   - ✅ Request parameters and response handling updated to match API documentation
-   - ❓ Investigate API authentication issues and rate limiting
-   - ❓ Test with various websites and content types once API issues are resolved

-2. Monitor rate limits across all providers
+1. Monitor rate limits across all providers
-3. Add comprehensive error logging
+2. Add comprehensive error logging
-4. Update documentation with test results
+3. Update documentation with test results
-5. Implement provider-specific optimizations based on test findings
+4. Implement provider-specific optimizations based on test findings
-6. Consider adding streaming support for Perplexity responses
+5. Consider adding streaming support for Perplexity responses
+6. Expand testing of Firecrawl tools with more complex websites and use cases

 ### Development Order